-For treatments with BioWave Noninvasive Electrodes, remove both electrodes, place them back onto their respective plastic release liners, return the electrodes into and reseal the resealable bag.
+For treatments with BioWave Noninvasive Electrodes, remove both electrodes, place them back onto their respective plastic release liners, return the electrodes into and reseal the resealable bag. do nE noninvasive electrodes and is proportional to the intensity of signal reached, length of treatment time and type of pain condition.

 Light numbness (hypoesthesia) may last for up to 20 minutes following a 30 minute treatment.
-A continued residual analgesic effect may last up to 24 hours with treatment time and type of pain condition.
+A continued residual analgesic effect may last up to 24 hours with